cancerbioinformatics/BreastAgeNet/README.md

 └── RESULTs/
 ```

-**Step 1.2**: clean data
-This step further cleans the data by removing invalid slides that either failed to obtain features or contain epithelium patches (with a confidence higher than 0.9) less than 5.
+Note, invalid slides that either failed to obtain features or contain epithelium patches (with a confidence higher than 0.9) less than 5 were removed.

-For detailed implementation, please refer to [notebook clean_data](notebooks/clean_data.ipynb).

-### Step 2. _BreastAgeNet_ training
+### 4.2 _BreastAgeNet_ training

-Step 2.1: Five-fold cross-validation (cv) training
+**Five-fold cross-validation training**

-The training was implemented using different configurations through 5-fold cross-validation, tuning factors including feature extractor, attention mechanism, tissue content, and bag size.
+We implemented 5-fold cross-validation training tuning factors, including feature extractors, attention mechanisms, tissue contents, and bag sizes.

-For this, please implement the following code with different parameters:
+The following script shows an example of training a MultiHeadAttention-based _BreastAgeNet_ on a bag of UNI features of 250 random epithelium patches that were classified with >0.9 probability:
 ```
 python main.py \
-    --config-name config_train_cv.yaml \
++
-    +TC_epi=0.7 \
++TC_epi=0.9 \
-    +bag_size=150 \
++bag_size=250 \
 +model_name="UNI" \
 +attention="MultiHeadAttention"
 ```

 This step yields: